vancluever/terraform-provider-acme/docs/resources/certificate.md

 purpose, you can by specifying `config` blocks within a [`dns_challenge`](#dns_challenge) block, along with the `provider` parameter.

-See the guides section for a full list of DNS providers.
+See the DNS providers subcategory for a full list of DNS providers.

 ```hcl
 resource "acme_certificate" "certificate" {